 Deadlines for submitting proof of English proficiency:

 - non-EEA students: no later than 15 April

 Some of the students who apply for the Master Media Studies do not meet our entry requirements concerning the qualitative and quantitative research methods of the social sciences.
-In order to bridge this gap and to give students the possibility to make a successful start with the master programme, we offer an intensive methods course CM4000.
-You can find a detailed description of this course in the Course Guide.
+In order to bridge this gap and to give students the possibility to make a successful start with the master programme, we offer a self-study intensive methods course.